bellebuta484/OneGoalTeamProfile/README.md

 ## REFERENCES AND APPENDIX

-### References for Blockchain & Cryptocurrencies and Autonomous Vehicles articles
+### Blockchain & Cryptocurrencies and Autonomous Vehicles articles

 Barone, A. 2019, _The Future Of Cryptocurrency in 2019 and Beyond_, Investopedia, Viewed 10 Jan 2021, [https://www.investopedia.com/articles/forex/091013/future-cryptocurrency.asp]